sethforprivacy/self-hosted-services/README.md

 ```
 Note: If your VPS or Server does not have enough RAM you can reduce it by using 1168 instead of 3072

+* Conduit
+  * Start by planning out your setup.
+If you are willing to dedicate the domain you want to use as the handle:
+  * @user:domain.tld, then just set that in Conduit_Hostname in .env and in conduit/wellknown.conf as the whole <subdomain>.<domain> part
+  * If you wish to have a website, or other stuff on that domain instead, then you will need to dive-in some way or another.
+  * Let's say you're okay with having the handle look like @user:subdomain.domain.tld, then just set that in the files mentioned above.
+  * If you wish, to have the domain in the handle, and in use at the same time, you will need to dive into the docker-compose.yml itself
+  * and set the line with comment: `#Change to root domain if desired` to the root domain, otherwise keep the subdomain everywhere else
+  * Set up redirect on the route `https://domain.tld/.well-known/matrix/*` to `https://subdomain.domain.tld/.well-known/matrix/:splat`
+  * At least this setup was tested.
+Feel free to come up with easier ways to this setup.
+  * Otherwise if you get stuck, leave an issue, someone will surely help out.

 Start-up the services with Docker Compose:

 * `docker-compose up -d`